-Renewable energy and its associated technologies are an emerging industry.
-There are considerable uncertainties for companies operating in this industry to predict their income generation capabilities.
-There are two key sources of uncertainty: 1) the productivity of a given technology to generate given units of energy, and 2) market price of selling units.
-The intended focus of our insurance solution for this industry is to offer protection on the income generated by energy suppliers.
+Renewable energy is an emerging industry.
+Renewable energy suppliers face uncertainty predicting their income generation capabilities.
+There are two key sources of uncertainty:

+- 1) production: the number of units of energy produced - 2) price: market price of units of energy sold

+Our proposed insurance solution for this industry is to offer protection on the income generated by energy suppliers.

-The renewable energy lines of business are segmented into:
+Blue Ocean's renewable energy lines of business are segmented into: